aximgeo/tech-blog/README.md

 Use "GISinc", not "GIS, Inc" to refer to the company.

+Please do not use line breaks within your paragraphs.
+Rather, let your text wrap and the output post will automatically handle your paragraphs properly.

 ## Tips
 If you're interested in learning about development workflows, writing a post in markdown and using git is a great way to get started, as is reviewing and submitting a pull request with changes.
 If you need help getting your post into the repo, just ask!